 - Decide on how to circulate the board papers

-Will it be done via hardcopy, email, or through a board portal?
+Will it be done via hardcopy, email, or through board management software?
 Is the method of distribution secure?

 - Review of the quality of the information in the board papers